sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

 relevant to us when doing data analysis.
 There are two in particular that are especially important from the perspective of this book:

 -  *jamovi files* are those with a ``.omv`` file extension.
-This is the standard kind of file that jamovi uses to store data, and variables and analyses.
+Thit is the standard kind of file that jamovi uses to store data, and variables and analyses.

 -  *Comma separated value (CSV) files* are those with a ``.csv`` file extension.
 These are just regular old text files and they can be opened with many different software programs.
-It’s quite typical for people to store data in CSV files, precisely because they’re so simple.
+It is quite typical for people to store data in CSV files, precisely because they are so simple.

 There are also several other kinds of data file that you might want to